ybw9000/Insight_DE_FPD/README.md

 # Algorithm summary

 The core idea is how to efficiently query the median in a streamed data.
-This algorithm uses two heaps to store all the input data and each insert takes O(log(n)) time and each query takes O(1) time, as described below:
+A natural consideration is to use BST, however, for simplicity, this algorithm uses two heaps to store all the input data and each insert takes O(log(n)) time and each query takes O(1) time, as described below:

 1. Initialize two empty heaps ("min heap"), say `left` and `right`. `left` always has the same length of or one more element than `right`, i.e., `len(left) = len(right)` or `len(left) = len(right) + 1`.
 With two empty heaps, this is satisfied.